kumar1736/DevOps-Practice/README.md

-# DevOps-Practice
-This to practice the DevOps
+This is the first program to practice the DevOps